Isaiah 58:1-7

 From a loud prophetic command to expose rebellion, to the people’s complaint that God ignores their fasting, to the Lord’s exposure of exploitation and violence, to the definition of true fasting as justice and mercy, to promises of light, healing, guidance, and restoration, to the Sabbath call to honor and delight in the Lord.

-Isaiah 58 argues that the Lord rejects religious observance that preserves injustice, but He delights in worship joined to mercy, liberation, generosity, truthful speech, Sabbath honor, and delight in Him.
+Isaiah 58 argues that the Lord rejects religious observance that preserves injustice, but he delights in worship joined to mercy, liberation, generosity, truthful speech, Sabbath honor, and delight in him.
 Such covenant faithfulness becomes the path of light, healing, answered prayer, guidance, restoration, and inheritance.

 Theological logic